Main factors affecting cutting speed

 5.Cutting Fluids

 Cutting fluids have many purposes, including cooling the cutting tool and workpiece, lubricating the cutting zone and flushing away chips.
 By reducing heat and friction, cutting fluids can increase cutting speeds and extend tool life.
-Cutting fluid selection should optimize cutting speed and overall performance based on the material being machined and the specific machining operation.
+Cutting fluid selection should be based on the material being machined and the specific machining operation to optimize speed and overall performance.

 6.Feed Rate